dustinpfister/blog_posts/_posts/nodejs-require.md

 ## 3 - require can also be used to load json

-Another thing about the node.js require global is that it can also be used as a way to read and parse external jason data.
+Another thing about the node.js require global is that it can also be used as a way to read and [parse external JSON](/2020/02/28/js-json-parse/) data.
 This is often a quicker option to using the file system module and jSON.parse.

 ```js
 {